Table of Contents

 Availability Complete availability report

-BrokenReason The reason for session failure, valid when the session state is Broken
+BrokenReason Session broken reason, valid when session state is Broken

-Exception Specific exception for session failure, valid when the session state is Broken
+Exception Specific exception causing session breakage, valid when session state is Broken

-In the session report, you can query the availability of each component through Availability, or query the detailed reason for the failure when the session is broken through BrokenReason.
+In the session report, you can query the availability of each component through Availability, or check the detailed reason for breakage through BrokenReason when the session is broken.

 A session report example

-For example, on Windows, if a session includes ImageTrackerFrameFilter, CameraDeviceFrameSource, and several other frame source components, the assembly process will check the availability of each component and generate a report as follows:
+For example, on Windows, if a session contains ImageTrackerFrameFilter, CameraDeviceFrameSource, and several other frame source components, the assembly process checks the availability of each component and generates the following report:

 alt text

-As shown in the image, although the ARCoreFrameSource component's Availability is Unavailable, because both ImageTrackerFrameFilter and CameraDeviceFrameSource have Availability as Available, the entire session assembly is successful, and the session successfully enters the Ready state.
+As seen in the image, although the ARCoreFrameSource component's Availability is Unavailable, since both ImageTrackerFrameFilter and CameraDeviceFrameSource have Availability as Available, the entire session assembly is successful, and the session enters the Ready state.

-If we remove CameraDeviceFrameSource from the session, the assembly process will generate the following report:
+If we remove CameraDeviceFrameSource from the session, the assembly process generates this report:

 alt text

-It can be seen that the number of items in the FrameSources list has decreased from 9 to 8, and although the ImageTrackerFrameFilter component's Availability remains Available, because there are no available frame source components, the entire session assembly fails, and the session enters the Broken state.
-At this point, the BrokenReason field in the report has the value NoAvailabileFrameSource, indicating that there are no available frame sources.
+We can see the FrameSources list count decreases from 9 to 8.
+Although the ImageTrackerFrameFilter component's Availability remains Available, the entire session assembly fails because no frame source component is available.
+Consequently, the session enters the Broken state.
+At this point, the BrokenReason field in the report is NoAvailabileFrameSource, indicating no available frame source.

-In addition to the assembly process, the session may also become broken during operation, such as when a running component is accidentally removed.
-In such cases, the specific reason for the breakage can also be queried through the session report.
+Besides the assembly process, sessions may also break during runtime, such as when a running component is unexpectedly removed.
+In such cases, the specific cause of breakage can also be queried through the session report.

 Report updates

-At this point, a complete session report will be generated, including the component availability report.
-The Availability section of the session report will be determined at this time and will no longer change.
+A complete session report is generated, including component availability reports.
+The Availability section of the session report is finalized and will not change after this.

-You can obtain component availability report updates through the AssembleUpdate event.
+Component availability report updates can be obtained through the AssembleUpdate event.

-If the session is started directly after assembly, you can also obtain session report updates through the StateChanged event.
-The session states to pay attention to include: Ready and Broken.
+If the session starts immediately after assembly, session report updates can also be obtained through the StateChanged event.
+Session states to watch include: Ready and Broken.

-You can obtain component availability report updates through the AssembleUpdate event.
+Component availability report updates can be obtained through the AssembleUpdate event.

-The BrokenReason and Exception sections of the session report will be updated.
+The BrokenReason and Exception fields in the session report are updated.

-You can obtain session report updates through the StateChanged event.
-The session state to pay attention to includes: Broken.
+Session report updates can be obtained through the StateChanged event.
+The session state to watch is: Broken.

-BrokenReason indicates the reasons for session failure, including the following scenarios:
+BrokenReason indicates the reason for session breakage, including:

 Reason Description

-Uninitialized During assembly, EasyAR Sense failed to initialize successfully
+Uninitialized Assembly process, EasyAR Sense failed to initialize

-LicenseInvalid During assembly, EasyAR Sense license verification failed or is not applicable for current use
+LicenseInvalid Assembly process, EasyAR Sense license validation failed or is invalid for current use

-SessionObjectIncomplete During assembly, the session object is incomplete.
-For example, RendererFeature is not correctly configured in URP
+SessionObjectIncomplete Assembly process, session object is incomplete.
+E.g., RendererFeature not properly configured in URP

-NoAvailabileFrameSource During assembly, no available frame source.
-For example, all frame sources are unavailable or no frame source is added.
-Under and only under the default session configuration, this indicates the current device's lack of support for the selected AR functionality
+NoAvailabileFrameSource Assembly process, no available frame source.
+E.g., all frame sources are unavailable or no frame source is added.
+Under default session configuration, this indicates the device lacks support for the currently selected AR feature

-StartFailed Startup failure.
-For example, an exception occurred during startup
+StartFailed Failed to start.
+E.g., exception occurred during startup

 RunningFailed Runtime failure.
-For example, a running component was unexpectedly removed, or RendererFeature is not correctly configured in URP, etc.
+E.g., running component unexpectedly removed, or RendererFeature not properly configured in URP

 Availability provides availability information for each component in the session.
-It contains the following fields:
+It contains these fields:

 Field Description

-FrameFilters List of frame filter availability checked during the assembly process
+FrameFilters List of frame filter availability checked during assembly

-FrameSources List of frame source availability checked during the assembly process
+FrameSources List of frame source availability checked during assembly

 PendingDeviceList Pending device list download tasks

-The PendingDeviceList and DeviceList fields are used to indicate the download status of the device support list.
-When the first stage of assembly is completed, the assembly will enter the second stage if and only if PendingDeviceList is not empty.
-This condition can be used to determine whether AssembleUpdate will be executed a second time.
+The PendingDeviceList and DeviceList fields indicate the download status of device support lists.
+When assembly phase one completes, assembly proceeds to phase two if and only if PendingDeviceList is non-empty.
+This condition can be used to determine if AssembleUpdate will execute a second time.

 Next steps